theconsummate/assigments/crypto/homework3.md

 - If $c_1 == c^3_1$, output 1 else output 2.

 ## Problem 2
 The adversary can keep on selecting plaintexts for as long as it wants but it will never see the same ciphertext again.
+Because of the PRG, it always generate random output, so the everytime a different cipher is generated.
 Therefore, assuming that there is an upper bound on runtime, the distinguisher will simply end up making a guess using coin toss and after it is out of time.
 ## Problem 3
 Assuming that the security parameter is implicit,